 In view of its currently evolving nature, the directors continue to monitor the developments closely.
-The main considerations for the Company is the impact on its investment in Black Horse Group Limited, which itself holds Black Horse Limited (one of the main trading companies of the Retail division).
-Whilst Black Horse Limited was adversely impacted by the Covid-19 pandemic, the entity experienced a modest level of growth within the year.
+The main considerations for the Company is the impact on its investment in Black Horse Limited (one of the main trading companies of the Retail Division).
+Whilst Black Horse Limited was adversely impacted by the COVID-19 pandemic, the entity experienced a modest level of growth with in the year.
 As such, no additional capital contributions were required in 2020.